Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 Here’s a final benchmark of search performance and page load time after implementing Elasticsearch.

-In the below image, you can see the page load time around 585.16 milliseconds with the 10 million products.
+The image shows that the Home page loads in around 585.16 milliseconds with the 10 million products.

 Conclusion: Future Scalability Beyond 10 Million Products